6 Places to Eat in Havana

 5. La Guarida

-La Guarida is a bit Instagram famous for its old sweeping staircase.
+La Guarida is one of the most famous restaurants in Havana, Cuba.
+It is also a bit Instagram famous for its old sweeping staircase.
 It’s also the location of a famous Cuban 90s film called Fresa y Chocolate.
 After climbing the stairs all the way to top, you’ll find cozy decor with art and photographs adorning the walls.
 There’s also an outdoor patio with views of the city.

 If you’re looking for more typical Cuban food, this may be one of your best bets.
 In the words of one Cuban, “food here is like eating your grandmother’s food.”
 The bar area has several sofas and comfortable chairs for lounging while the dining area has antique, sturdy tables in a cozy space.
 You can find this place across from an artist’s workshop in Cathedral Square.
-This place is often packed so come with an easy going patience.
+This place is often packed so don’t plan to eat in a rush.

 Related: What currency do I need in Cuba?